BlockchainCommons/GordianWallet-iOS/README.md

 ## Installation Instructions

-*GordianWallet* can be easily installed using Testflight, but if you prefer you can also install from source.
+*GordianWallet* can be installed from source.

 To install from source: